HeRCLab/hercm/doc/sparseConvert.md

 # Usage
 ```
-usage: sparseConvert.py [-h] [-mtx MTX] [-output OUTPUT] [-hercm HERCM]
+usage: sparseConvert.py [-h] -input INPUT -output OUTPUT -inputformat
-                        [--print]
+                        INPUTFORMAT -outputformat OUTPUTFORMAT [--print]
+                        [--noworkaround]

 utility to convert matrix market files to hercm and vice-versa

 optional arguments:
   -h, --help            show this help message and exit
+  -input INPUT, -i INPUT
-  -mtx MTX, -m MTX      specifies the path to the mtx file to read, converts
+                        Specifies the path to the input matrix
-                        it to hercm, then writes it out with the same name and
-                        the hermc extension
   -output OUTPUT, -o OUTPUT
-                        specifies the output file for either -mtx or -hercm;
-                        overrides the generated file names for either option
-  -hercm HERCM, -e HERCM
-                        specifies the path of the hercm file to be read,
+                        Specifies the path of the output matrix
-                        converts it to hercm, then writes it out with the same
-                        name and the mtx extension
+  -inputformat INPUTFORMAT, -if INPUTFORMAT
+                        Specifies the format of the input matrix
+  -outputformat OUTPUTFORMAT, -of OUTPUTFORMAT
+                        Specifies the format of the output matrix
   --print, -p           Print the matrix in human readable format before
                         writing.
 Note that this is liable to cause excessive
                         output on stdout, or out of memory errors
+  --noworkaround, --n   Do not use a workaround to fix mtx files.
+If
+                        specified, all mtx files will be asymmetric,
+                        regardless of matrix symmetry.

 ```

+# Workaround for issue #1
+As a workaround for scipy not writing symmetric matrices to mtx correctly, an additional script will automatically be run on the output matrix, to put it in symmetrical form.
+If you do not wish to use this workaround, you can use the `--n` flag.